clemdemort/clemdemort/README.md

   but that one is more for fun ;D

-I will sometimes share some projects I'm working on here, but they will vary a lot in nature since I
+I will sometimes share some projects I'm working on here, but they might vary a lot in nature since I
 Tend not to commit to a single one :P

-My goal around here is predominantly to learn, have fun and maybe make something cool every once again in a while! :)
+My goal around here is predominantly to learn, have fun and maybe make something cool every once in a while! :)